xmflsct/cloudflare-docs/content/ddos-protection/managed-rulesets/http/configure-api.md

 * The HTTP DDoS Attack Protection Managed Ruleset is always enabled — you cannot disable its rules using an override with `"enabled": false`.

 * Customers with the Advanced DDoS Protection service can customize the override expression to apply it only to a subset of incoming requests.
 Other users must set the override `"expression"` to `"true"`, which means that the override will apply to all incoming requests for the zone.
+Since the Cloudflare dashboard does not currently support custom expressions, it may behave unexpectedly if you define custom override expressions using the API.

 {{</Aside>}}